LordRoop/Personal_Repo_1/README.md

 ## Tech Talk 2- 3/23/22
 - Making a calculator
-- Taked about numbers vs opertors
+- Taked about numbers vs operators
 - sorted into

 ## Tech Talk 1- 3/16/22